network-and-Data-Science-IUT/covid-19/README.md

 		total_population:
 				Total population of each county

-		percent_population_in_state:
+		population_ratio_in_state:
-				Percentage of the county population in the state
+				ratio of the population of a county to the population of its state

-		female-percent:
+		proportion_female:
-				percent of female residents in each county
+				proportion of female residents in each county
 				source: https://www2.census.gov/programs-surveys/popest/datasets/2010-2018/counties/asrh/cc-est2018-alldata.csv
 		age distribution:
 				percent of residents in different age groups